 - How to bookmark Computer Hope.

 2. When referring to the Internet and HTML, a bookmark link or named anchor refers to a section on a web page marked in HTML code using the <A NAME="name"> tag.
-This tag will cause a browser to automatically scroll to the bookmark if the visitor clicks on a <A HREF="#name"> link tag, where #name is the name of the bookmark.
+This tag causes a browser to automatically scroll to the bookmark if the visitor clicks on a <A HREF="#name"> link tag, where #name is the name of the bookmark.